bvalot/panISa/README.rst

 The panISa software searches for Insertion Sequences on NGS data ab initio (i.e. with a database-free approach) in bacterial genomes from short read data.
-Briefly, the software identifies a signature of insertion in the alignment by counting clipped reads on the left and right positions of the potential IS.
+Briefly, the software identifies a signature of insertion in the alignment by counting clipped reads on the start and end positions of the potential IS.
 These clipped reads overlap the direct repeats due to IS insertion.
-Finally, using a reconstruction of the beginning of both sides of the IS, panISa validates the IS by searching for inverted repeat regions.
+Finally, using a reconstruction of the beginning of both sides of the IS (IRL and IRR), panISa validates the IS by searching for inverted repeat regions.

 Requirements and Installation